 Defining Your ICP (Ideal Customer Profile)

-- Location: Major economic hubs across Europe and North America
+- Location: major economic hubs across Europe and North America

 Relevant Intent Signals for Fintech and Insurance